salvatorecorvaglia/notarion/README.md

 ---

+## 🤝 Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get started.

+## 🔐 Security

+If you discover a security vulnerability, please see our [Security Policy](SECURITY.md) for responsible disclosure instructions.

 ## 📝 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for more information.

 ---